borisnliscool/youtils/README.md

 ### Build

-To build you Chrome extension, just run
+To build the Chrome extension, just run

 ```
 pnpm build